 Noise levels are continuously recorded at each of the noise monitoring sites.
 In addition to recording the noise events from aircraft, monitors also record the ambient noise level of the community surrounding the site.
-A sample of this data is presented in Figure 4-1, which displays a 15-minute segment of continuous noise data that was measured at Site 2 - Golf Course.
-The measured A-weighted noise level value is shown on the vertical axis; and time of day, in minutes, is displayed on the horizontal axis.
+A sample of this data is presented in Figure 4-1, which displays a 15-minute segment of continuous noise data that was measured at Site 7 - The measured A-weighted noise level value is shown on the vertical axis; and time of day, in minutes, is displayed on the horizontal axis.
 The difference between an aircraft event and the ambient noise can be easily distinguished in this plot, with each of the peaks generated by an aircraft overflight.
-For this example, the peak noise levels from the aircraft flyovers were in the mid-60s and low 70s dBA.
-The ambient levels between aircraft events were in the mid-30s dBA.
+For this example, the peak noise levels from the aircraft flyovers were in the low- to mid-80s dBA.
+The ambient levels between aircraft events were in the mid-30s to low 50s dBA.